Megvii-BaseDetection/YOLOX/demo/ncnn/cpp/README.md

 ```

 ### Step5
-Use ncnn_optimze to generate new param and bin:
+Use ncnn_optimize to generate new param and bin:
 ```shell
 # suppose you are still under ncnn/build/tools/ncnn dir.
 ../ncnnoptimize model.param model.bin yolox.param yolox.bin 65536